AzureCosmosDB/banking-multi-agent-workshop/python/workshop/Module-00.md

 The API will be available at `http://localhost:8000/docs`.
 This has been pre-built with boilerplate code that will create chat sessions and store the chat history in Cosmos DB.

 To run the frontend
-- Navigate to the `frontend` folder
+- In your IDE, navigate to the `frontend` folder located in the base folder of this project.
 - update the `apiUrl` values in `src/environments/environment.ts` file with the API endpoint (http://localhost:8000/)
-- In a separate terminal window from the one running FastAPI server, Run the following command (make sure you have Node.js and Angular CLI installed - see the prerequisites section above):
+- In a separate terminal window from the one running FastAPI server, run the following command (make sure you have Node.js and Angular CLI installed - see the prerequisites section above):

 ```shell
 npm i